Angela-Nkrumah/Angela-Nkrumah/Amazon Prime Videos Dashboard.md

 Conclusion

 In this Amazon Prime Video Dashboard project, we explored content trends by looking at where shows are most popular, which genres people enjoy, ratings, and release dates.
 The analysis showed that the United States and India have the most content on the platform, with action being a popular genre worldwide.
-Movies are generally more popular than TV shows, and certain genres and ratings appeal to different regions and age groups.The insights suggest that Amazon Prime Video could benefit from adding more diverse content and focusing on regional preferences to keep viewers engaged.
+Movies are generally more popular than TV shows, and certain genres and ratings appeal to different regions and age groups.
+The insights suggest that Amazon Prime Video could benefit from adding more diverse content and focusing on regional preferences to keep viewers engaged.
 This project highlights how data can be used to understand what audiences enjoy, helping Amazon Prime Video plan content and grow its reach more effectively.